benfab/marathon-demo-apps/README.md

 1. Build the docker image

-Go to the app folder
+Go to the app folder `cd app-flask`

-`cd app-flask`

-Build the docker image from the Dockerfile

-`docker build .`
+Build the docker image from the Dockerfile `docker build -t  nexus.<your-ms-domain>:1400/app-flask .`

-Get the image id from the newly created image

-`docker images`

-Tag the image

-`docker tag <image-id> nexus.<your-ms-domain>:1400/app-flask`

-Push the image to your repo

-`docker push nexus.<your-ms-domain>:1400/app-flask`
+Push the image to your repo `docker push nexus.<your-ms-domain>:1400/app-flask`

 2. Deploy the marathon application